quartzolit/ZG-Linketinder/README.md

 - On view-page.ts, A method called checkingIfSkillIsUnique was created to decouple this function from addingSkillsToList / removingSkillsToList;addingSkillsToList;
 - On view-page.ts, showTopVacancy was changed to showTopItemFromList in order to clarify the idea of this function;
 - On view-page.ts, emptySlotDiv was changed to noMoreItemsFromList in order to clarify the idea of this function;

+## 1.9

+S.O.L.I.D methods applied.
+On server side, the methods of Person class about skills was inserted at a proper class.
+Tests were refactored to make it work properly.

 # Executing project

 To execute the project you only need to run the application.groovy file.
 If you want to run unit tests, run the files in test folder instead